fusor/cap-server/README.md

 <a name="overview"></a>
 # Overview
-cap-server is the [link http://golang.org  Golang]  backend for the CAP project.
+cap-server is the [Golang](http://golang.org)  backend for the CAP project.
 It's has a restful API.

 <a name="usage"></a>
 # Usage